 Do you provide location scouting and permits across all of Italy?

-Yes.
-Through the regional film commissions and a network of local fixers, scouting, location access and municipal, regional and heritage permits are handled across Rome, Tuscany, the south and the north as one coordinated plan.
+Through the regional film commissions and our vetted regional partner network, scouting, location access and municipal, regional and heritage permits are handled across Rome, Tuscany, the south and the north as one coordinated plan, subject to availability.

 Can a line producer in Italy arrange studios and equipment?